upperlinecode/intro-to-styled-components/README.md

 - CardBody
 - CardDescription

-Match the conventions in the other two `styles.ts` documents, and reference the [documentation](https://styled-components.com/docs) as necessary.
+Match the conventions in the `App.styles.ts` document, and reference the [documentation](https://styled-components.com/docs) as necessary.

 ### 3. Write CSS rules to make cards that look like the example below.

-For now, ignore render all the cards a single color.
-We'll worry about adding in gold, silver, and bronze later.
+For now, allow all the cards to render in a single color.
+We'll worry about adding in gold, silver, and bronze backgrounds later.
+Colors aside, add the CSS necessary to match this preview:

 ![Preview of restaurant cards](public/preview.png)